replicatedhq/troubleshoot.sh/docs/source/host-collect-analyze/filesystemPerformance.md

 Specifies the directory where the benchmark will create files.

 #### `fileSize` (Required)
 Specifies the size of the file used in the benchmark.
 The number of IO operations for the benchmark will be fileSize / operationSizeBytes.
-This accepts valid Kubernetes resource units, such as Mi.
+This parameter accepts valid Kubernetes resource units, such as Mi.

 #### `operationSizeBytes` (Required)
 Specifies the size of each write operation performed while benchmarking.
-This does not apply to the background IOPS feature if enabled, since those must be fixed at 4096.
+This parameter does not apply to the background IOPS feature if enabled, since those must be fixed at 4096.

 #### `sync` (Optional)
 Specifies whether to call sync on the file after each write.
 This does not apply to background IOPS task.